MSUDataAnalytics/Archive/assets/FAQ.md

 Life is full of small disappointments.
 While we would love to spend 12 weeks carefully optimizing groups, that would require a collosal amount of effort that would ultimately not yield anything fruitful.
 You're stuck.

-> My team sucks; how can I punish them for their lack of effort.
+> My team sucks; how can I punish them for their lack of effort?

 On this front, we will be more supportive.
 While you have to put up with your team regardless of their quality, you can indicate that your team members are not carrying their fair share by issuing a **strike**.
 This processs works as follows:
 1. A team member systematically fails to exert effort on collaborative projects (for example, by not showing up for meetings or not communicating, or by simply leeching off others without contributing.)